 Dara e Ajdahar: Dragon Valley, Afghanistan

-Updated July 2021, Dara e Ajdahar: Dragon Valley, Afghnistan was originally written in February 2019
+Updated December 2022, Dara e Ajdahar: Dragon Valley, Afghanistan was originally written in February 2019

 7 km west of Bamyan lies a spine of volcanic rock, rising from the valley floor near the predominantly Hazara village of Dara e Ajdahar.
 Legend has it that this spine of rock split in two is that of a dragon who terrorized the village beneath it.
 This is where the name Dara e Ajdahar derived from, translating out to Dragon Valley, Afghanistan.